Ben Davies (footballer, born 1995): Preston North End

 Davies joined Tranmere Rovers of League Two on 19 September 2014 on a one-month loan and made his debut a day later in a 2–1 home defeat to Exeter City.
 He played in four matches for Tranmere, returning to Preston once the loan ended on 22 October 2014.
 He joined National League club Southport on 11 September 2015 on a one-month loan, and made his debut a day later in a 2–1 away defeat to Forest Green Rovers.
 Davies was recalled by Preston on 20 October 2015, to provide cover for injured defensive players, having made nine appearances for Southport.

 On 7 January 2016, Davies joined Newport County of League Two on a one-month youth loan, subsequently extended until the end of 2015–16.
 He made 19 league appearances for Newport County.

 On 2 January 2017, Davies joined League One club Fleetwood Town on loan for the remainder of 2016–17.
 He made his debut for the club on the same day, starting a 1–0 away win over Shrewsbury Town.
 He made 22 league appearances for Fleetwood Town and scored once as they qualified for the play-offs, though Fleetwood were knocked out by Bradford City in the semi-final.
 Davies signed a new three-year contract in July 2017.
 He signed a new three-and-a-half-year deal in March 2018.
 Davies won Preston's Young Player of the Year award for the 2017–18 season.
-He won Preston's Player of the year award for the 2018–19 season, as well as the Sir Tom Finney Player of the Year award.
+He won Preston's Players' Player of the Year award for the 2018–19 season, as well as the Sir Tom Finney Player of the Year award.

 Liverpool

 Davies signed for Premier League club Liverpool on 1 February 2021 on a long-term contract for an undisclosed fee, reported to be an initial fee of £500,000, plus £1.1 million in performance-related add-ons.
 Sepp van den Berg also moved in the opposite direction on loan for the rest of the season as part of the deal.
 Davies did not make an appearance for Liverpool during the remainder of the 2020–21 season.
 He joined newly relegated Championship club Sheffield United on 16 August on loan for the 2021–22 season.
-He scored his first goal for Sheffield United on 23 February 2022 when he came on as a substitute and scored a late winner in a 1-0 win against Blackburn Rovers.
+He scored his first goal for Sheffield United on 23 February 2022 when he came on as a substitute and scored a late winner in a 1–0 win against Blackburn Rovers.